eason454/CountryManagement/README.md

 # CountryManagement microservice

-This is a microservice which provides a list of countries and more detailed information per country.
+This is a microservice which provides a list of countries and more detailed information per country query service.
 Implemented reactive and traditional REST API separately by Spring Boot.

 ## How to run

-This application is packaged as a war which has Tomcat embedded.
+This application is packaged as a jar which has Tomcat embedded.

 * Clone the repository
 * JDK 1.8 and Maven 3.x in your environment